 Service Options

 I provide a range of support options tailored to meet the needs of your organization.
-During your free consultation, I aim to further understand that needs of your congregation.
-My work includes not only accessibility audits and advice, but also staff education sessions and referrals to helpful resources such as grants or architects that support your journey toward creating a space of belonging.
+During the initial consultation, I will assess the needs of your congregation.
+My work can be as simple as a short Accessibility 101 lecture or a package that includes not only accessibility audits and advice, but also volunteer education sessions and referrals to helpful resources such as grants or architects that support your journey toward creating a space of belonging.

 Collaborative